 The Herbst Program of Humanities hosts a series of drop-in brown bag seminars for engineering faculty and staff throughout the academic year.
 Bring your lunch and join us to learn and share your thoughts and insights on a variety of great books.
 For more information, email

-April 2014: 200 Years of Brothers Grimm: Fairy Tales not for the Faint-Hearted! (presented by Anja Lange)
+Wednesdays in April – 200 Years of Brothers Grimm: Fairy Tales not for the Faint-Hearted! presented by Anja Lange